benmvachon/bellevue/README.md

    ```

 5. **Access the Application**:
-   Open your browser and navigate to [http://localhost:8080](http://localhost:8080) to see the Bellevue platform running locally.
+   Open your browser and navigate to [https://localhost:8080](https://localhost:8080) to see the platform running locally.

 ---